Will There Be a Deep Impact?

 So, although initially Apophis was thought to have a 2.7 percent chance of impacting Earth in 2029, any possibility of an impact in 2029 have now been ruled out, but the object will still come within 29,450 kilometers (18,300 miles) of us on Friday, April 13 of that year.
 In astronomical terms, that's a really close shave!
 For a couple of hours after dusk, people in Europe, Africa and western Asia will see what looks like a medium-bright star creeping westward through the constellation of Cancer, making Apophis the first asteroid in human history to be clearly visible to the naked eye.
 And then it should be gone, having vanished into the dark vastness of space.
 We will have dodged a cosmic bullet and will be safe - or will we?

-BUT DON'T EVACUATE just yet.
-Although we can't force Apophis to miss the Earth after 2029, we have the technology to nudge it slightly off course well before then, causing it to miss the keyhole in the first place.
-According to NASA, a simple 1-ton "kinetic energy impactor" spacecraft thumping into Apophis at 5000 mph would do the trick.
+AND FOR THE FARTHEST FUTURE.
+Although we can't force Apophis to miss the Earth after 2068, we have the technology to nudge it slightly off course using a simple 1-ton "kinetic energy impactor" spacecraft at 5000 mph.
 We already have a template for such a mission: NASA's Deep Impact space probe - named after another 1998 cosmic-collision movie - slammed into the comet Tempel 1 in 2005 to gather data about the composition of its surface.
 Alternatively, an ion-drive-powered "gravity tractor" spacecraft could hover above Apophis and use its own tiny gravity to gently pull the asteroid off course.
-In 2005, Schweickart urged NASA administrator Michael Griffin to start planning a mission to land a radio transponder on Apophis.
-Tracking data from the device would almost certainly confirm that the asteroid won't hit the keyhole in 2029, allowing everyone on Earth to breathe a collective sigh of relief.
-But if it didn't, there still would be time to design and launch a deflection mission, a project that Schweickart estimates could take as long as 12 years.
-It would need to be completed by about 2026 to allow enough time for a spacecraft's tiny nudge to take effect.
+So it looks like we might have to be wiped out by something else.